CouncilDataProject/cdptools_v1/README.md

-# CDP Processor
+# CDP Tools

-CDP Processor contains the tools and functions required to setup and run Council Data Project instances.
+CDP Tools contains the tools and functions required to setup and run Council Data Project instances as well as generate city sites.
 For detailed documentation please refer our [individual docs](docs/).

 ## Quick Start